mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 Mattermost uses a buyer-based open core business model to deliver a high trust, self-managed messaging platform for developers and high security end users.
 We develop a portfolio of offerings at different price points \(including free/open source\) that align to the needs and budgets of different buyers.

-## Mattermost Free / Open Source
+## Mattermost Free / open source

-The free/open source version of Mattermost is built for **developers** as an innovative, flexible, high trust collaboration platform that accelerates the productivity and agile workflows of a tight-knit team, and includes the following features:
+The free/open source version of Mattermost is built for **developers** as an innovative, flexible, high trust collaboration platform that accelerates the productivity and agile workflows of a tight-knit team, and includes the following capabilities:

 ### Channels